-Witness to First Nations presence for more than 6500 years and theater of the commercial rivalries between fur trade merchants during 200 years, this old fur trade post marks the beginning of the history in this vast region.
+Witness to First Nations presence for more than six millennia and theater of the commercial rivalries between fur trade merchants during 200 years, this old fur trade post marks the beginning of the history in this vast region.
 Nowadays, the beautiful pebble beach and the enchanted forest will charm you during your stroll in this site that borders Lac Témiscamingue.

 Hours of operation

 July 15 to September 3

 Wednesday to Sunday, from 10 am to 5 pm

 Free admission for youth in 2020.
 Other fees still apply.